Monday Night Football: Steelers edge Bears in controversial contest to continue winning streak - KTVZ

 ‘Incredibly inappropriate’

-Despite Watt’s heroics, it was a particular sack on quarterback Ben Roethlisberger that dominated much of the coverage — the subject of one of several controversial calls during the game.
+Despite these dramatic final moments, it was a particular fourth-quarter sack on quarterback Ben Roethlisberger that dominated much of the coverage — the subject of one of several controversial calls during the game.

 “On my way to the sideline, I got hip-checked by the ref.
 It’s pretty clear,” Marsh said after the game.